-Welcome to the 2020 AALA- GLSA International Students Mooting Competition!
+Welcome to the 2021 AALA- GLSA International Students Mooting Competition!

-This competition is a new initiative presented by the Global Law Students Association (GLSA).
-Recognising the needs of international students to have more opportunities in the mooting context, GLSA will be running this moot in a way that caters primarily to students with an international background.
-This year, we are excited to work with our sponsor, the Asian Australian Lawyers Association.
+This competition is a new initiative presented by the Global Law Students Association (GLSA), first implemented in 2020.
+Recognising the needs of international students to have more opportunities in the mooting context, the GLSA will be running this moot in a way that caters primarily to students with an international background.
+This year, we are once again excited to work with our sponsor, the Asian Australian Lawyers Association (AALA).
 On behalf of all committee members of the GLSA, we would like to thank them for their continuous support.

 In order for teams to be eligible for this competition, at least one team member must be an international student.
-Any team that fails to meet this requirement will not be able to register to participate in the moot.
+This student must present as either the Senior Counsel or Junior Counsel in all rounds, though this can be swapped from round to round.
 In the meantime, to reduce the workload of all participants, only one case problem will be used throughout the whole process.
-Consequently, participants need only conduct legal research on a hypothetical case during week five and no further research will be required.
+Consequently, participants need only conduct legal research on a hypothetical case during week three and no further research will be required.
 As a result, participants will have more time to practice and polish their advocacy skills according to the feedback from the judges.